 Good grief.
 What is it with Germany?
 None of their castles or palaces will let you take pictures inside, even without a flash.
 And this policy is usually strictly enforced with chastising guards hovering in the most magnificent rooms.

-You can take pictures in art museums, but not at Germany's architectural wonders.
+You can take pictures in art museums.
+And Munich, for example, is one of the best cities for art lovers in Europe.
+But you can’t photograph the interiors of Germany’s architectural landmarks.
 A puzzling dichotomy to me, and one which makes me cranky.

 8. Cycling: Death in the Bike Lane